-Note: Increasing the length of a storage array by calling push () has constant gas costs because storage is zeroinitialised, while decreasing the length by calling pop () has a cost that depends on the "size" of the element being removed.
-If that element is an array, it can be very costly, because it includes explicitly clearing the removed elements similar to calling delete on them.
+Note: Increasing the length of a storage array has constant gas costs because storage is assumed to be zero-initialised, while decreasing the length has at least linear cost (but in most cases worse than linear), because it includes explicitly clearing the removed elements similar to calling delete on them.

-Note: To use arrays of arrays in external (instead of public) functions, you need to activate ABIEncoderV2.
+Note: It is not yet possible to use arrays of arrays in external functions (but they are supported in public functions).